 Description: Like many of the attractions at Volcano Bay, Honu ika Moana are actually two slides put together side by side.
 Honu is a spirited slide representing the thrilling experience of riding the underwater currents on a sea turtle, just like the ancient Waturi people used to.
 This multi-person raft speeds up two massive walls, through ocean mists, and eventually splashes down into a pool.
 Ika Moana encourages you to ride the ocean waves on a whale, just like the ancient Waturi people used to.

-Rafts, height restrictions, and other factors: This four-person canoe is the best themed raft in the park, but it does not require four people.
-You can ride solo, but be prepared for getting soaked.
+Rafts, height restrictions, and other factors: This four-person canoe is the best-themed raft in the park, but it does not require four people.
+You can ride solo, but be prepared to get soaked.
 Lots of folks prefer to ride as a pair, even if they are a party of four.
 The canoe doesn’t feel crowded with four people, but certainly with two people there is more room.
-The height requirement is 42 inches; must be 48 inches to ride alone; canoes cannot exceed 700 pounds combined weight.
+The height requirement is 42 inches and you must be 48 inches to ride alone; canoes cannot exceed 700 pounds combined weight.
 Located at River Village.

 Rafts, height restrictions, and other factors: There is no raft for this body slide.
-Height requirement is 48 inches; riders must weigh under 300 pounds.
-Make sure absolutely nothing is in your pockets unless you want it to be left in the water as a sacrifice to Vol. Since only one rider drops at a time, Ko’okiri typically has the longest wait time of all the attractions at Volcano Bay.
+The height requirement is 48 inches; riders must weigh under 300 pounds.
+Make sure absolutely nothing is in your pockets unless you want it to be left in the water as a sacrifice to Vol. Since only one rider drops at a time, Ko’okiri typically has the longest wait time for all the Volcano Bay attractions.
 Located at Wave Village.